-Players, coaches and spectators will be reprimanded for any abuse of individuals affiliated with the Association.
+Players, coaches and spectators will be reprimanded for any abuse of individuals affiliated with the Association including board members.

 The Association will not tolerate abuse of umpires, players, coaches, spectators and opposing teams.
 Players, coaches and spectators will be reprimanded for any abuse of individuals affiliated with the Association.